TABLE OF CONTENTS

 - Helpful Articles:

 This guide is to help you find the cause of the most common things we see with our OS.
+These failures apply to any and all devices using the DAKboard OS including DIY, all DAKboard Shop items, and our Reseller devices that use our .
 It will also supply you with basic troubleshooting and how to correct the issues when they happen.

 DAKboard OS Setup: